 Ledge Park (82 acres) lies along the Niagara Escarpment, a natural rock ledge which divides the park into upper and lower areas and provides a breathtaking overlook of the famous Horicon Marsh and surrounding countryside.
 The upper area is heavily wooded and offers picnicking areas, a shelter, hiking trails, 45 campsites, a restroom/shower facility, a dump station and the Fort Ledge Playground.
 The lower area also offers a shelter, picnic areas, hiking trails, a wildlife pond and play equipment.
 Hiking trails wind along the ledge, between interesting and unique rock formations and through heavily wooded areas.
 Ledge Park is located in the north central part of Dodge County, between Horicon and Mayville, just off of Hwy TW.
 Ledge Park is a convenient place to stay while exploring the Horicon Marsh, the Horicon Marsh International Education Center, the Wild Goose State Trail and Gold Star Memorial Trail and many other attractions in Dodge County.

 Nitschke Mounds Park (54 acres) is located near the center of Dodge County adjacent to the Wild Goose State Trail and just west of the Horicon Marsh.
 The property contains approximately 39 preserved animal effigy, conical and linear mounds believed to have been constructed between 800 AD - 1100 AD.
 The mounds represent one of the best surviving examples of the Mound Builders culture that once occupied the Dodge County area.
-A one-mile, wood-chipped trail with interpretive signs are available around the mounds and through the park.
+A one-mile trail with interpretive signs are available around the mounds and through the park.

 Wild Goose State Trail (34 miles) links south of the City of Juneau (Gateway to the Wild Goose Trail) and the City of Fond du Lac.
 This 34 mile compacted limestone trail on an abandoned railroad grade traverses oak woodlots, fertile farm fields, prairie remnants and sparkling streams as it runs through the rural countryside of Dodge and Fond du Lac Counties and skirts the western edge of the internationally known Horicon Marsh National Wildlife Refuge.
 Wildlife, scenery and level surface provide safe, easy and enjoyable biking and hiking for all ages.
 Parking and trail access available at the southern trail head at Hwy 60 and the northern trail head on Rolling Meadows Drive in Fond du Lac and numerous points between.
 County and private campgrounds are located nearby.
-A separate 14 mile horse trail tread runs from Hwy 60 to Pautsch Road.
+A separate 14 mile horse trail tread runs from Hwy 60 to Pautsch Road in Dodge County.
 The trail can be opened for snowmobile and ATV/UTV use in winter.
 Winter trail conditions hotline: 920-386-3705.